César Acuña: 2021 presidential campaign

 Acuña has remained skeptical of running for the presidency in the 2021 general election, but keeps polling as potential nominee due to the strong popularity his party has achieved since the 2020 snap-election.
 He was disqualified on 8 January 2021, due to incomplete information regarding the presidential nominee's income in registration form.
 However, following an appeal, he was reinstated on 22 January 2021.
 He ultimately placed seventh with 6% of the popular vote in a heavily atomized election, managing to win La Libertad Region only, although his party achieved congressional representation throughout the country.

-Political position
+Political positions

 According to the Council on Hemispheric Affairs, Acuña supports right-wing politics and promoted international investment in Peru.
 Following Pedro Castillo's success in the first round of 2021 elections, Acuña began a campaign tour promoting Fujimorism and Keiko Fujimori titled "Crusade for Peru"creating an alliance with her and stating to supporters at a rally "I forget acts of corruption of Fujimorism" while also condemning left-wing politics.
 Acuña also supported the release of Alberto Fujimori from prison, citing Fujimori's age and health.